Opeseen/Project-NLP-Sentimental_Analysis/README.md

 # Project-NLP-Sentimental_Analysis

-## Sentimental analysis on AMAZON product - this analysis helps to understand what the users are saying comcerning the product they bought from amazon store.
+## Sentimental analysis on AMAZON product - this analysis helps to understand what the users are saying concerning the product they bought from amazon store.

 ### This analysis is done with two programming language. _Python and R -programming Language_